gabicfa/address-book/README.md

 ## Design Choices

 The Address Book is designed with simplicity and efficiency in mind.
-It uses the STL containers (`std::multiset`) to hold the contact information alphabetically, providing efficient storage and retrieval operations.
+It uses the STL containers (`std::multiset`) to hold the contact information alphabetically, providing efficient alphabetical storage and retrieval operations.

 Each `Contact` is an object that has a first name, last name, and an optional phone number.